 Escalation of legal issues

 As social media becomes more widespread, so will the legal issues behind it.
-Facebook and Twitter have taken stances on political ads in late 2019, and we will continue to see these types of issues in 2020.
+Facebook and Twitter have taken stances on political ads throughout the 2020 election, and we will continue to see these types of issues in 2021.
 Whether it is business, government or individual cases, regulation will be the next hot button issue of social media.
 Businesses that use social media marketing will have to pay close attention to the legality of platforms as issues of privacy, ad transparency and surveillance become more important in the coming year.

 VR multi-player worlds

 Integrating virtual reality and social media will start to pop up in 2020.
 In September 2019, Facebook announced it was building Horizon, a VR playground of sorts that is reminiscent of “Ready Player One” OASIS.
 Users can play and socialize with friends in a computer-generated landscape they create.
 In 2020, Horizon has launched in closed beta testing – starting a new trend in VR and online social interaction.
 This blend of VR and social media will be the next box to check off for social media.
 As companies are trying to find new ways to bring in new users, this may be an innovative way to do so.